CovCube/server/README.md

 ### docker-compose

-The docker-compose creates containers for the server and postgresql and links them up.
+The docker-compose file creates containers for the server, postgresql and eclipse-mosquitto and links them up.

 ```text
 docker-compose up
 ```

+#### Cube-Server & PostgreSQL containers

 Environment variables for the images can be set with the .env-file for the node server and postgres.env for the database.
+These have to be located in the root of this repository.

 For the .env-file see the documentation above at [server config](#server-config).
 For postgres.env see the documentation at [postgres config](https://github.com/docker-library/docs/blob/master/postgres/README.md#environment-variables).

-The variables PGHOST and PGPORT are set directly in the docker-compose file and override the variables in the .env-file.
-This is done to ensure connection to the postgres container.
+The variables PGHOST, PGPORT, MQTTURL and MQTTPORT are set directly in the docker-compose file and override the variables in the .env-file.
+This is done to ensure connection to the PostgreSQL and Mosquitto containers.

 When changing the .env-files, make sure to recreate the containers or rebuild the images.